Jon-Ting/iteraa/README.md

-# Iterative Archetypal Analysis (IAA)
+# Iterative Archetypal Analysis (IterAA)

 ## Description

-`IAA` is a package that provides functionalities to conduct accelerated archetypal analysis via an iterative approach.
+`IterAA` is a package that provides functionalities to conduct accelerated archetypal analysis via an iterative approach.

 ## Background
 * Archetypal analysis is an unsupervised learning technique that uses a convex polytope to summarise multivariate data.